aiven/devportal/docs/products/clickhouse/concepts/features-overview.rst

 ClickHouse is designed for generation of detailed real-time analytical data reports using advanced SQL queries on large data-sets.
 ClickHouse is your top pick if

-* You work with enormous volumes of data (measured in terabytes) continuously written and read;
+* You work with enormous volumes of data (measured in terabytes) continuously written and read.
-* You have tables with the massive number of columns (ClickHouse loves large numbers of columns!), but column values are reasonably short;
+* You have tables with a huge number of columns but column values are reasonably short.
-* Your data is well-structured and not yet aggregated;
+* Your data is well-structured and not yet aggregated.
-* You insert data in large batches over thousands of lines, a million is a good number;
-the vast majority of operations are reads with aggregations;
-for reads, you process large number of rows, but fairly low number of columns;
+* You insert data in large batches over thousands of lines (for example, million); the vast majority of operations are reads with aggregations; for reads, you process large number of rows, but fairly low number of columns.
-* You don't need to modify data later;
+* You don't need to modify data later.
-* You don't need to retrieve specific rows;
+* You don't need to retrieve specific rows.
 * You don't need transactions.

 Common use cases for ClickHouse are